codeforresilience/c4rsite/events/index.md

 Events
 ==========================
 Code for Resilience supports events that build community, knowledge, and capacity, and contribute to the base of locally-relevant disaster risk management tech tools.
-Since launching in 2014, Code for Resilience has organized over a dozen events on four continents.
-Use the map below to browse past and future events.
-Stay up-to-date on planning for future events by following us on Twitter at @Code4Resilience.
+Since launching in 2014, Code for Resilience has organized over a dozen events on four continents. <br/><br/>

+News about our latest event in Dar es Salaam Tanzania (saturday January 30th, 2016) coming soon...

 Trainings
 ==========================